Q-Diffusion: Quantizing Diffusion Models: Method

 \subsection{Challenges under the Multi-step Denoising}

-Here we identify two major challenges on PTQ specific to the multi-step inference process of diffusion models.
-Namely, we investigate on the accumulation of quantization error, and the difficulty of sampling a small calibration dataset to reduce the quantization error. \paragraph{Challenge 1: Quantization errors accumulate across time steps.} Performing quantization on a neural network model introduces noises on the weight and activation of the well-trained model, leading to quantization errors in each layer's output.
+We identify two major challenges in quantizing models that employ multi-step inference process.
+Namely, we investigate the accumulation of quantization error across time steps and the difficulty of sampling a small calibration dataset to reduce the quantization error at each time step. \paragraph{Challenge 1: Quantization errors accumulate across time steps.} Performing quantization on a neural network model introduces noise on the weight and activation of the well-trained model, leading to quantization errors in each layer's output.
 Previous research has identified that quantization errors are likely to accumulate across layers \cite{dettmers2022llm}, making deeper neural networks harder to quantize.
-In the case of diffusion models, at any time step $t$, the input of the denoising model (denote as $\vec{x}_t$) is derived by $\vec{x}_{t+1}$, the output of the model at the previous time step $t+1$ (as depicted by \eqn{eq:diff_rev}).
+In the case of diffusion models, at any time step $t$, the input of the denoising model (denoted as $\vec{x}_t$) is derived by $\vec{x}_{t+1}$, the output of the model at the previous time step $t+1$ (as depicted by \eqn{eq:diff_rev}).
 This process effectively multiplies the number of layers involved in the computation by the number of denoising steps for the input $\vec{x}_{t}$ at time step $t$, leading to an accumulation of quantization errors towards later steps in the denoising process.